Introduction: Why It Matters

 Pastors are busy.
 They are expected to maintain competence in a wide range of skills from preaching to counseling, balancing the budget to carefully parsing the doctrine of the Trinity.
 It can be a lot to keep up with.
 In this blog post, I want to help busy pastors with a short series on the latest developments in New Testament textual criticism.
 We’ll tackle this in three posts, looking at new editions, new methods, and new resources.
 But first, a quick word about why textual criticism matters.

 Textual criticism is that discipline that tries to recover the original wording of a work whose original documents have now been lost.
-Since no original document survives for the New Testament, textual criticism is needed for all 27 books.
+Since no original document survives for the New Testament and since the existing copies disagree with one another, textual criticism is needed for all 27 books.
 Since we cannot study, teach, and apply the Bible if we don’t know what it says, textual criticism—whether we know it or not—plays a foundation role in pastoral ministry.

 So, what is new in textual criticism?